striblab/generator-striblab/README.md

 ## Install

 1. Install [NodeJS](https://nodejs.org/en/).
-    * On a Mac, install Homebrew and do: `brew install node`
+    - On a Mac, install Homebrew and do: `brew install node`
-1. Install [Yeoman](http://yeoman.io/), and [Gulp](https://gulpjs.com/): `npm install -g yo gulp`
+1. Install [Yeoman](http://yeoman.io/), and [Gulp](https://gulpjs.com/) command line tool: `npm install -g yo gulp-cli`
 1. Install generator: `npm install -g @striblab/generator-striblab`

 ## Usage

 1. Make a new directory and enter it: `mkdir new-project && cd new-project`
-    * (Recommended) Create a repo on Github first.
+    - (Recommended) Create a repo on Github first.
 1. Run Yeoman: `yo`
-    * It is suggest to use just `yo`, since it will tell you if a new version of a generator is available.
+    - It is suggest to use just `yo`, since it will tell you if a new version of a generator is available.
-    * Note, you have to use a specific generator to get to sub-generators; see below.
+    - Note, you have to use a specific generator to get to sub-generators; see below.
 1. Answer questions and wait for install to finish up.
 1. A `README.md` will be generated describing the project and its parts.

 ### Specific generators

-* (default) `yo "@striblab/striblab"`: Front-end application.
+- (default) `yo "@striblab/striblab"`: Front-end application.
 Some of the key questions asked in this process:
-  * Type of project.
+  - Type of project.
 A _standalone embed_ is a bundled up project without external dependencies meant to be embedded in an article with an iframe.
 The _CMS integration_ version changes the way the application gets hosted to work with the Star Tribune CMS and focuses on creating JS, CSS, and other supporting assets.
-  * Google spreadsheet integration.
+  - Google spreadsheet integration.
 This is for a _standalone embed_ and sets up using a Google Spreadsheet to hold values that are used in the templates.
 This requires an API connection to Google and asks for the following:
-    * The Google API email address which is something like `XXXXXX@XXXXXX.iam.gserviceaccount.com` and can be found in the authentication JSON you get in the Google API Console.
+    - The Google API email address which is something like `XXXXXX@XXXXXX.iam.gserviceaccount.com` and can be found in the authentication JSON you get in the Google API Console.
 The environment variable `GOOGLE_AUTH_CLIENT_EMAIL` will be the default.
-    * The Google API private key address which is something like `--BEGIN PRIVATE--XX\\nXX\\nXX--END PRIVATE KEY--` and can be found in the authentication JSON you get in the Google API Console.
+    - The Google API private key address which is something like `--BEGIN PRIVATE--XX\\nXX\\nXX--END PRIVATE KEY--` and can be found in the authentication JSON you get in the Google API Console.
 The environment variable `GOOGLE_AUTH_PRIVATE_KEY` will be the default.
-    * Your private Google email to assign ownership of the new spreadsheet for.
+    - Your private Google email to assign ownership of the new spreadsheet for.
 The environment variable `GOOGLE_DEFAULT_SPREADSHEET_OWNER` will be the default.
-  * Whether or not to include the data analysis templates, which is a folder for data analysis and an example [Drake](https://github.com/Factual/drake) workflow file.
+  - Whether or not to include the data analysis templates, which is a folder for data analysis and an example [Drake](https://github.com/Factual/drake) workflow file.

 ## Development